UK needs airport capacity to avoid catastrophe-Qatar Air CEO

 Earlier on Wednesday, London's Gatwick airport said it was studying options to build a second runway and intends to submit the findings to a British government under pressure to resolve the country's air capacity crisis.

 Qatar Airways last week became the first major Gulf airline to announce plans to join the oneworld alliance.
-Members of the alliance, which includes American Airlines, British Airways and Cathay Pacific, cooperate in areas such as route networks, frequent flyer schemes and parts procurement.
+Members of the alliance, which includes American Airlines (AAMRQ.PK), British Airways (ICAG.L) and Cathay Pacific (0293.HK), cooperate in areas such as route networks, frequent flyer schemes and parts procurement.